-EOH Coastal & Environmental Services has been contracted by Envirolution Consulting to conduct a specialist faunal study for the Gourikwa-Blanco 400kV Powerline and Substations upgrade.
-The study comprised of both a desktop study and a detailed field survey to investigate the potential impact of the proposed powerline and substation upgrades on the faunal communities and species in the area.
+EOH Coastal & Environmental Services has been contracted by Envirolution Consulting to conduct a specialist faunal study for the Blanco-Droerivier 400kV Powerline and Substations upgrade.
+The study comprised of both a desktop study and a detailed field survey in order to fully investigate the potential impact of the proposed powerline on the faunal communities and species in the area.